-We visited Big Bend National Park the first week of March (in 2020…just before the COVID-19 lockdowns).
+We visited Big Bend National Park the first week of March.
 This was just before the start of Spring Break.
 Many hotels were completely booked and crowds were quite large in the park.
 However, if you have visited the Grand Canyon or Yellowstone at peak season, Big Bend will still feel empty in comparison.

 3 Days in Big Bend Itinerary